• Skip to main content

 Informed consent is a crucial part of many medical procedures, but it’s not required for everything.
 Here’s a general guideline to help you understand when informed consent typically comes into play:

-- Surgeries.
-This applies to all types of surgeries, regardless of complexity.
+• Surgeries.
+This doesn’t just apply to high-risk surgeries like coronary bypass surgery or emergency spinal surgery following a car accident.
+It applies to all types of surgeries, regardless of complexity.
 You have the right to understand the potential risks, benefits, and alternative approaches before undergoing any operation.

-- Invasive procedures.
+• Invasive procedures.
 Any procedure that involves inserting instruments or needles into your body typically requires informed consent.
-Examples include biopsies, colonoscopies, cardiac catheterizations, endoscopies, and certain injections (including vaccines).
+Examples include biopsies, colonoscopies, cardiac catheterizations, endoscopies, HSG procedures, and certain injections (like penile injections and vaccines).

 While these treatments require informed consent, any medical intervention that could significantly affect your health or well-being should involve a thorough discussion of the potential risks, benefits, and alternatives to ensure you’re fully informed before proceeding.